shvrekhan/Life-skills/LifeSkills.md

  - Real time random data access, e.g., user session attributes in an online application such as gaming or finance.
  - Caching mechanism for frequently accessed data or configuration based on keys.
  - Application is designed on simple key-based queries.

+# Document databse
+## How document database work
+A document database is a type of nonrelational database that is designed to store and query data as JSON-like documents.
+Document databases make it easier for developers to store and query data in a database by using the same document-model format they use in their application code.
+The flexible, semistructured, and hierarchical nature of documents and document databases allows them to evolve with applications’ needs.
+The document model works well with use cases such as catalogs, user profiles, and content management systems where each document is unique and evolves over time.

+## Feature of document database
+- Document Type Model
+- Flexible Schema
+- Distributed and Resilient
+- Manageable Query Language